w-m-hill/organize-music-with-metadata/README.md

 # Organize music with metadata
-A script to rename and organize music files using their metadata.
+A script to rename and organize music files using metadata.
 Useful for music libraries pulled from old devices.

 ### File structure:
 ```